scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 Magically slow the heart and prevent blood loss of an incapacitated creature.
-Make a Medicine check using your spellcasting for the roll, adding a bad die for every temporary wound missing.
+Make a spellcasting roll against a bad die for every temporary wound the creature is missing.
 On success the creature is stabilized and will regain consciousness in 10 minutes with 1 wound.

 Add a superior die for every level above cantrip.